anic17/Newtrodit/README.md

 - File encoding changing ANSI/UTF-8
 - Line and column of cursor

+## Manual
+To get future information and usage, press F1 at Newtrodit or run `newtrodit --help`

 ## When will Newtrodit released?

 Newtrodit will be released in a short time.